 Factors impacting Rio’s estimates

 Analysts are concerned about Rio Tinto’s (RIO) (TRQ) overexposure to iron ore.
-It contributes ~70% to Rio’s EBITDA (earnings before interest, tax, depreciation, and amortization).
-Analysts’ long-term views regarding iron ore prices are still bearish.
-They expect prices to start correcting in 4Q16 and remain weaker going forward as Vale SA’s (VALE) S11D project and Roy Hill hit the market in full force.
+It contributes ~70% of Rio’s EBITDA (earnings before interest, tax, depreciation, and amortization).
+Analysts’ long-term views on iron ore prices are still bearish.
+They expect prices to start correcting in 4Q16 and to remain weaker going forward as Vale’s (VALE) S11D project and Roy Hill hit the market in full force.

-Sales for fiscal 2017 and fiscal 2018 imply a growth of 1.8% and 6.8%, respectively.
-This is mainly driven by expectations of higher volumes as well as the recovery in commodity prices.
+Sales for fiscal 2017 and fiscal 2018 imply a growth of 2.4% and 5.6%, respectively.
+This growth is mainly driven by expectations of higher volumes and a recovery in commodity prices.

 The EBITDA margin for fiscal 2015 was 36.2%.
-Despite Rio Tinto’s cost-cutting efforts, analysts are projecting a lower margin of 33.7% for fiscal 2016.
-That’s mostly due to declining commodity prices.
-The margin estimates for fiscal 2017 could still have more downside at 33% as commodity prices (COMT), especially iron ore, come under renewed pressure.
-This could also bring pressure for other seaborne iron ore miners such as BHP Billiton (BHP) and Vale SA (VALE).
+Despite Rio Tinto’s cost-cutting efforts, analysts are projecting a lower margin of 35% for fiscal 2016 due to falling commodity prices.
+At 34.2%, the margin estimates for fiscal 2017 could still have more downside as commodity prices (COMT), especially iron ore, come under renewed pressure.
+This could also create pressure on other seaborne iron ore miners, such as BHP Billiton (BHP) and Vale (VALE).